Lending a helping hand is part of the showmanship spirit at Regal. Here are a few ways Regal cares and gives back to its communities:

-Our company established the Regal Foundation in 2003 as a non-profit charitable organization to coordinate support for numerous national and local philanthropic groups.
+Regal established the Regal Foundation in 2003 as a non-profit charitable organization to coordinate support for numerous national and local philanthropic groups.
 The Regal Foundation supports the communities in which Regal operates by partnering with selected charities to aid the initiatives of national and local charitable entities dedicated to the assistance of persons affected by economic, social, physical or educational disadvantages.
 Across the U.S., Regal gives back to the communities where our theatres are located.

-Many Regal Entertainment Group theatres across the country proudly provide the deaf and hearing impaired access to Open-Captioned Films.
-Selected shows feature the dialogue written on the screen in a sub-title format.
-Filmmakers may also make Descriptive Audio available where an additional narration track assists blind and visually impaired guests.
-Click here to find out more.
+Many Regal theatres across the country proudly provide the deaf and hearing-impaired access to open-captioned movies.
+Selected shows feature the dialogue written on the screen in a subtitle format.
+Filmmakers may also make descriptive audio available where an additional narration track assists blind and visually impaired guests.
+(Click here to find out more.)